ldrobnik/drobnik.writing/src/data/blognotes/grounding-the-otherworldly.md

 ## …and the brains

-Exposition is a crucial part of any speculative fiction.
-If you create a new world with a set of its own rules, you want the reader to see that world, learn those rules.
+Exposition is a crucial part of most speculative fiction.
+If you create a new world with a set of its own rules, you usually want the reader to see that world, learn those rules.

 VOSTOK is an experiment attempting to answer the question,

 > Can you write a sci-fi novel with a minimum amount of exposition, and if so, how much exposition you need to make it work?

-It took me years to find an answer.
+It took me years to strike a balance.
 The initial drafts portioned out exposition only through dialogue.
 As a result, the speculative layer of the novel was painted with just a few brush strokes, and the painting was too abstract to have much resonance.

 Then I added some environmental storytelling: the sci-fi part of the story was told also through ads, leaflets, TV and radio programs.
 The effect was better, but it wasn’t quite it.

 I started layering the novel with different texts: snippets of newspaper articles, encyclopaedic entries, fragments of instruction manuals.
 Only then did the sci-fi portion of the novel become defined enough for it to make a meaningful whole with the realistic part.

-## Failure or success?
+## It is what it is

-So, can I write a sci-fi novel that doesn’t break the rules of realism?
+In the end, is VOSTOK a sci-fi novel that doesn’t break the rules of realism?
+The answer is far from a resounding ‘yes’.
+I can’t say it bothers me though.

-In the case of VOSTOK, the answer is a resounding… ‘kind of?’

-Does it bother me?
-I can’t say it does.

 As an atheist with Catholic upbringing, I both have irrational reverence for dogmas and find perverse pleasure in tearing them down.
 There’s a method to this madness: start with a set of rules to give your work an initial structure but bend them to your needs to tell the best story you can.